JobSavelsberg/arduino-sequencer/README.md

 1. Two cascaded RC low-pass filters (10kΩ + 100nF each) to smooth the PWM
 2. Op-amp buffer for clean output and current drive capability (positive supply at 12V, negative at GND)

+## Getting Started with PlatformIO

+This project uses PlatformIO for development and deployment.

+1. [Install PlatformIO](https://platformio.org/install) (VS Code extension recommended)
+2. Connect your Arduino Uno via USB
+3. Use the PlatformIO interface to build and upload, or run `pio run --target upload` from the command line

+For detailed instructions, see the [PlatformIO Quick Start Guide](https://docs.platformio.org/en/latest/integration/ide/vscode.html#quick-start).

 ## Usage

 Currently runs an automatic sequence cycling through musical notes with appropriate control voltages based on the 1V per octave standard.